natw/october-modules/README.md

 There are no new ideas under the sun, especially from me.
 These are just crude imitations of designs by Don Buchla, Serge Tcherepnin, Ken Stone, and probably others.
-Panel graphics and banana jacks are original, by me, but the panel aesthetic is straight up theft from [Loudest Warning](http://www.loudestwarning.co.uk/)
+Panel graphics and banana jack assets are original, by me, but the panel aesthetic is straight up theft from [Loudest Warning](http://www.loudestwarning.co.uk/)

 ### License